zones-convolution/zones_client/docs/manual.md

 Bass: This applies a low-shelf filter at 1kHz with a Q factor of 1.

-Treble: This applied a high-shelf filter at 1.5kHz with a Q factor of 1.
+Treble: This applies a high-shelf filter at 1.5kHz with a Q factor of 1.

 ## Listen Controls